Data-Science-Society-UCR/template-Parkinson-Risk/INSTRUCTIONS.md

 > [!IMPORTANT]
 > Now, the last step!
-Create a code block showing how you completed step 8, with the header "SVM Accuracy".
+Create a code block showing how you completed step 8, in the "Model (SVM) Accuracy" in the `README.md`.
 Additionally, include a photo of the Confusion Matrix and a paragraph analysis of the Confusion Matrix.
-Lastly, comment out the instructions above.